Last updated on June 12th, 2026

 This is not a theme park

 While there is lodging right in Old Town, prices tend to be a little high even by Nordic standards.
 But there are options that won’t totally break your budget.
-Look for something that’s close to the historic area to make it easy to get around.

 Why two names?